-The word “mile” comes from the Latin "mille”, meaning thousand, and a mile was 1,000 Roman strides, a stride being two paces.
+The word “mile” comes from the Latin "mille passus”, meaning one thousand paces, and a mile was 1,000 Roman strides, a stride being two paces.
+In 1592, the English Parliament standardized the measurement of the Mile to equal eight furlongs (furlong = 660 feet).
 A mile is equal to 5,280 feet or 1,760 yards or approximately 1,609 meters.
+The mile became standardized as exactly 1609.344 meters by international agreement on July 1, 1959.
 Currently, the United States and Great Britain use the mile as a measurement unit.
-The mile became standardized as exactly 1609.344 meters by international agreement on July 1, 1959.

 The mile became “The Mile” near the end of the 19th century when professional foot racing became the most popular sport in England, and Walter George (GBR) was the Mile’s first superstar.
 Over the next 100 years, other great Milers followed such as Norman Taber (USA), Paavo Nurmi (FIN), Glenn Cunningham (USA), Gunder Hägg & Arne Andersson (SWE), Herb Elliott (AUS), Jim Ryun (USA), Sebastian Coe (GBR), Mary Slaney (USA) and Hicham El Guerrouj (MAR), but it was Roger Bannister (GBR), in 1954, who cemented his name and the Mile’s place in history with the first sub-4 minute Mile – a time many experts thought an impossible if not a deadly barrier to break, and to this day, Bannister’s iconic mark is the watershed moment for the Mile.